Ggorets0dev/ru-geolists-creator/README.en.md

-  --init                      Initializing software by creating config and downloading all dependencies --show                      Displaying all extra sources from configuration files -a,--add                    Adding extra source to download list -r,--remove UINT            Removing extra source from download list -o,--out TEXT               Path to out DIR with all lists to create
+  --init                      Initializing software by creating config and downloading all dependencies --show                      Displaying all extra sources from configuration files -a,--add                    Adding extra source to download list -f,--format TEXT ...
+Formats of geolists to generate -r,--remove UINT            Removing extra source from download list -o,--out TEXT               Path to out DIR with all lists to create

 Notice: When running without arguments, the update-checked mode is used

+Available formats of geolists: v2ray, sing
 ```

 ## Dependencies